-If your foods are coming out of the fryer saturated in oil, it's probably because you didn't let it heat the oil up enough.
+If your foods are coming out of the fryer saturated in oil, it's probably because you didn't heat the oil up enough.
 The faster the food cooks, the less oil it absorbs.
-Put a meat thermometer in the center of the fryer to test how hot the oil is before you add your foods.
-The oil should be between 375 degrees Fahrenheit (190 Celsius) and 440 degrees Fahrenheit (225 Celsius).

 No matter if you choose to soak or rinse, just make sure to pat your foods dry before you place them in the fryer.
-Water can make oil pop and explode, which can lead to burns.
+Water can make oil pop and explode, so you could get burned.
 Cold water also lowers the temperature of the oil.

 Does the breading always fall off of your fried foods?
-The solution is three-fold.
+The solution is threefold.
 First, you need to coat properly.
 Dredge your food in flour, then dip it in egg or buttermilk, and then coat it with breadcrumbs.
 Second, don't touch it while it cooks.
-Third, use a fry basket or a spatula to remove the food from the oil to avoid tearing the coating.

 Some say you can use frying oil over and over again, but for the best results start fresh.
 Old oil can transfer flavors from the last thing you fried to your new batch -- no one wants doughnuts that taste like popcorn shrimp.

 Oil can also become rancid over time, which affects how well it fries and makes your foods taste bad.

 So, after the grease cools, toss it and clean out your fryer.
 Many towns have recycling areas where you can drop off your used cooking grease.
 Whatever you do, don't pour oil down the drain.
 It will clog your pipes as it cools and solidifies.

 If you hate using all that oil in the first place, maybe you should invest in an air fryer.
 It uses only a fraction of the oil deep fryers need, and, in most cases, you'll still end up with satisfying, crunchy food.